“A Ruffled Mind Makes A Restless Pillow”

 - Turn ceiling lights off and go over to low, cosy lamps lit with traditional incandescent bulbs (newer, energy saving bulbs are terrible because their light is predominantly in the blue range).

 - Treat yourself to the most wonderful relaxing epsom salt bath.
-Add a few drops of essential oil of lavender, step out of the bath into a low lit room, get your book and chosen sleep drink, like Beauty Sleep and enjoy the rarity of being in the moment.
+Add a few drops of essential oil of lavender, step out of the bath into a low lit room, get your book and chosen sleep drink, like our own bedtime beverage, and enjoy the rarity of being in the moment.

 2 – Do a mental download/mind-dump